tomcomtang/unblock-game-collection/README.md

 # H5 Game Collection

 This is a carefully curated collection of H5 games that supports one-click deployment to personal domain sites.
-With simple configuration, you can easily run multiple interesting H5 games on your own website.
+Through this simple deployment process, you can create your own game pages and enjoy unblocked gaming experience without any dependencies.

 ## Features